2012 Chevrolet Avalanche Interior

 - "Getting into the 2012 Chevrolet Avalanche requires a bit of a climb, but once you're there you'll be rewarded with a good-looking interior trimmed with quality materials.” -- Edmunds

 - "Avalanche's cabin is trimmed mostly with hard plastic, but many surfaces are textured, lending an upscale appearance.” -- Consumer Guide

-With its standard front bench seat, the Avalanche can seat up to six.
+With its standard front bench seat, the 2012 Chevy Avalanche can seat up to six.
 Though the front-seat middle passenger won’t be comfortable, the rest of the passengers will have plenty of space, reviewers say.
-Writers agree that the base bench seats are supportive, and that the rear seat has space for three adults to fit comfortably.
+Auto writers agree that the base bench seats are supportive, and that the rear seat has space for three adults to fit comfortably.
 Opting for front bucket seats decreases seating capacity to five, but reviewers say the bucket seats are spacious and comfy.

 - "The 2012 Chevrolet Avalanche truck can seat up to six passengers, but we think five is a more comfortable number.
 The thickly padded seats offer outstanding comfort and are positioned high up to give everyone onboard a good view looking out.” -- Kelley Blue Book

 - "The cabin also offers comfortable seating for up to six passengers with the 40/20/40-split front seat available on the LS.
 The standard front bucket seats are supportive and separated by a center console with a large covered storage box, air vents and audio controls for rear seat passengers.” -- Edmunds

 - "Three can fit across (the back seat) with some squeezing.
 The center position has limited foot space but a nearly flat floor.
 Under-seat foot space is also tight under the driver's seat.
 The seat is comfortable and has a fold-down center armrest with cupholders.
 Ingress and egress are a stretch due to the high floor.” -- Consumer Guide